How to Reduce Labor Costs in a Restaurant

 Calculating Your Total Labor Costs

-The average labor cost percentage for restaurants depends on the niche they fill within the industry.
+The average labor cost percentage for restaurants depends on the niche they fill within the industry, however, most fall between 30%-35%.
 Quick service establishments have the lowest average at 29.4%, and casual restaurants have the highest average at 33.2%.
 If you’re not sure where your restaurant stands on the labor cost scale, it can be helpful to check out your competitors and see how you compare.
 If you find you could stand to shave a few percentage points off your costs, try a few of these 10 tips on for size.

 10 Tips for Reducing Labor Costs in Restaurants